learn-co-curriculum/phase-0-html-tables-lab/README.md

 ```

 This tells our browser to interpret anything inside as part of the table.
 What
 makes up a table, exactly?
-A table is defined as having rows, columns, which
+A table has rows and columns, which together
 create individual cells, as well as headers to label what each column is for.

 In HTML, we define these table components using individual elements that we nest